skirexwastaken/NumScript/README.md

 ### Example of defining a variable and for cycle.

-NumScript code split by new lines:
+NumScript code split by new lines

 ```
 13 01 01 24 01 10